Dielectric heating: Mechanism

 Molecular rotation occurs in materials containing polar molecules having an electrical dipole moment, with the consequence that they will align themselves in an electromagnetic field.
-If the field is oscillating, as it is in an electromagnetic wave or in a rapidly oscillating electric field, these molecules rotate continuously by aligning with it.
-This is called dipole rotation, or dipolar polarisation.
+If the field is oscillating, as in an electromagnetic wave or a rapidly oscillating electric field, these molecules rotate continuously by aligning with it.
+This is called dipole rotation or dipolar polarisation.
 As the field alternates, the molecules reverse direction.
 Rotating molecules push, pull, and collide with other molecules (through electrical forces), distributing the energy to adjacent molecules and atoms in the material.
 The process of energy transfer from the source to the sample is a form of radiative heating.

 Temperature is related to the average kinetic energy (energy of motion) of the atoms or molecules in a material, so agitating the molecules in this way increases the temperature of the material.
 Thus, dipole rotation is a mechanism by which energy in the form of electromagnetic radiation can raise the temperature of an object.
 There are also many other mechanisms by which this conversion occurs.

 Dipole rotation is the mechanism normally referred to as dielectric heating, and is most widely observable in the microwave oven where it operates most effectively on liquid water, and also, but much less so, on fats and sugars.
 This is because fats and sugar molecules are far less polar than water molecules, and thus less affected by the forces generated by the alternating electromagnetic fields.
 Outside of cooking, the effect can be used generally to heat solids, liquids, or gases, provided they contain some electric dipoles.

 Dielectric heating involves the heating of electrically insulating materials by dielectric loss.
 A changing electric field across the material causes energy to be dissipated as the molecules attempt to line up with the continuously changing electric field.
 This changing electric field may be caused by an electromagnetic wave propagating in free space (as in a microwave oven), or it may be caused by a rapidly alternating electric field inside a capacitor.
-In the latter case, there is no freely-propagating electromagnetic wave, and the changing electric field may be seen as analogous to the electric component of an antenna near field.
-In this case, although the heating is accomplished by changing the electric field inside the capacitive cavity at radio-frequency (RF) frequencies, no actual radio waves are either generated or absorbed.
+In the latter case, there is no freely propagating electromagnetic wave, and the changing electric field may be seen as analogous to the electric component of an antenna near field.
+In this case, although the heating is accomplished by changing the electric field inside the capacitive cavity at radio-frequency (RF) frequencies, no actual radio waves are generated or absorbed.
 In this sense, the effect is the direct electrical analog of magnetic induction heating, which is also near-field effect (thus not involving radio waves).